-Do I need to provide audited financial statements or asset appraisals to start an accounts receivable factoring program?
+Do I need to provide audited financial statements or asset appraisals to start an account receivable factoring program?

-No, since the program is based on the creditworthiness of your company's customers not of your company, you usually do not need to submit audited financial information for you company.
+No, since the program is based on the creditworthiness of your company's customers, not of your company, you usually do not need to submit audited financial information for your company.

 Can I choose which customers to include in my accounts receivable factoring program?

 Yes, it is up to you which customers and what share of their receivables you want to submit for factoring.
 The accounts receivable factoring company will determine whether they qualify based on their creditworthiness.